Responsibilities of OCTRI Awardees

 - The following support acknowledgement should be included on all publications that result from OCTRI support (funding and/or infrastructure services):

-This publication was made possible with support from the Oregon Clinical and Translational Research Institute (OCTRI), grant number UL1 RR024140 from NCRR/NCATS, a component of the National Institutes of Health (NIH), and NIH Roadmap for Medical Research.
+This publication was made possible with support from the Oregon Clinical and Translational Research Institute (OCTRI), grant number UL1 TR000158 from NCATS, a center of the National Institutes of Health (NIH).